frankchen07/processing-jj/README.md

 # script files for processing jiujitsu videos

+deprecated and reused in my openclaw's ability to run compression and youtube uploads

 `zscript-processing.sh`
 1. compress all files first, mv origs to trash
 2. use compressed file to generate no audio file